gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 ```
 The same applies also to `onUpdate` and `onDeprovision` hooks.

-Next the platform will start polling on regular intervals for the status of the operation.
+Next, the platform polls in regular intervals for the status of the operation.
-Each time it will pass the same `operation` string to identify the operation.
+Each time it sends the same `operation` string to identify the operation.
 This is useful if multiple asynchronous operations are running in parallel, e.g. multiple service instances are created at the same time.
-To provide the current status of the operation, you should implement [`onLastOperation`](#onlastoperationparams-callback) hook:
+To provide the current status of the operation, you implement the [`onLastOperation`](#onlastoperationparams-callback) hook:
 ```js
 function onLastOperation(params, callback) {
   let operationId = params.operation; // for which operation to return status